Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: Introduction

 Treatment effect heterogeneity refers to variation in the effects of an intervention across individuals.
-While some of this variation may be ascribed to intrinsically random variation, a portion of it may well be predictable on the basis of observed covariates known as \textit{effect modifiers}.
-Heterogeneity in effects is plausible if not certain in our application, as the degree of risk associated with surgery is dependent upon to patient-specific physiology.
-Presence of sepsis upon presentation to a surgeon is just one factor that might influence whether surgery would be beneficial relative to non-surgical alternatives.
+While some of this variation may be ascribed to intrinsically random variation, a portion of it may be predictable on the basis of observed covariates known as \textit{effect modifiers}.
+Our work synthesizes and builds upon a growing recent literature on effect heterogeneity in matched designs. \citet{Baiocchi:2010} presents a mode of inference for matched IV studies with heterogeneous effects, but only does so under an assumption of no unmeasured confounding. \citet{Fogarty:2018} presents a general recipe for variance estimation for finely stratified designs but does not address variance estimation within a sensitivity analysis. \citet{Fogarty:2019} develops a sensitivity analysis valid under effect heterogeneity, but employs a standard error estimator that can be unduly conservative and does not address the validity of sensitivity analyses using McNemar's test with binary outcomes when effects vary.

-Treatment effect heterogeneity has both identified and nonidentified components.
-Using our investigation of EGS outcomes as a case study, we illustrate the varied roles that these components can play in the analysis of matched instrumental variable studies.
-In addressing the potentially pernicious nonidentified aspects of effect heterogeneity, we present a sensitivity analysis for matched IV studies that is exact under the proportional dose model but is asymptotically correct for a much weaker null hypothesis on a parameter known as the effect ratio \citep{Baiocchi:2010, kang2016full}, the ratio of the average effects of encouragement on the potential outcomes to encouragement on the treatment received without specifying the individual-level treatment effects.
+We first present a sensitivity analysis for matched IV studies that is asymptotically correct for a weaker null hypothesis on a parameter known as the effect ratio \citep{Baiocchi:2010, kang2016full}.
 This method obviates concerns that the nonidentified components of effect heterogeneity may conspire with hidden bias to render attempts at sensitivity analysis insufficient.
-We compare our methods with existing approaches for sensitivity analysis in matched IV studies justified under more restrictive models of effects.
-In the particular case of binary outcomes, we prove that the suggested method for sensitivity analysis of \citet{Baiocchi:2010} using McNemar's test, justified therein only under Fisher's null of no treatment effect, is a special case of our method and hence also provides an asymptotically correct sensitivity analysis for the null of no effect ratio while allowing for patient-specific heterogeneity.
+In the particular case of binary outcomes, we prove that sensitivity analysis in \citet{Baiocchi:2010}, justified therein only under the sharp null, is actually a special case of our method and hence also provides an asymptotically correct sensitivity analysis even with heterogeneous effects.
+We next highlight how the identified aspects of effect heterogeneity can improve the performance of a sensitivity analysis.
+We develop improved standard error estimates for use within sensitivity analyses with heterogeneous effects.
+These standard errors are valid regardless of the truth of an underlying model for effect modification as a function of observed covariates, but provide more substantial gains should the posited model of effects be correct.
+By further comparing results between the septic and non-septic subgroups, we provide an illustration of the role that latent heterogeneity can play in the resulting power of a sensitivity analysis as originally discussed in \citet{Rosenbaum:2005b}.